 Come See What’s Cookin’ Kids!

-Come See What’s Cookin’ KIDS! provides FREE food-based activities for children 6 and under at select farmers’ markets.
-The classes encourage children to eat more fresh fruits and vegetables by engaging them in a variety of hands-on activities.
-Children explore new fruits and vegetables grown by a local farmer and participate in interactive activities.
+Come See What’s Cookin’ KIDS! provides FREE food-based activities for children at select farmers’ markets.
+Bilingual classes encourage children to eat more fresh fruits and vegetables by engaging them in a variety of hands-on activities.
+Children explore new fruits and vegetables grown by a local farmer, taste featured recipes and receive a $2 Health Bucks coupon!
 Topics include: where fruits and vegetables grow, smart snacking, tasting new foods and eating a variety of colorful fruits and vegetables.

 Farmers’ Market Walking Tours: